Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 These solve connection and movement, but they still need a deliberate size and attachment plan.

-- Eye pins or wire loops: work best when the clay mechanically traps the wire shape instead of expecting smooth metal to fuse itself permanently to the clay
+- Eye pins or wire loops: work best when the clay mechanically traps the wire shape instead of expecting smooth metal to fuse itself to the clay

 - Start short: many clay drops and pendants look cleaner with one ring or one short run than with extra hardware